Hiring a virtual assistant is one of the best decisions you can make for your business.

 This is because they have experience working independently with clients or are experts in their field due to years of education and practice.
 As a result, you can build a long relationship with a freelancer than you would with a VA.

 A freelancer is more expensive than a virtual assistant and might require more time to build up the work for you.
-In most cases, it’s best to hire a virtual assistant if you need help doing administrative tasks — and hiring a freelancer if you need an expert in your field or an artist.
+In most cases, it’s best to hire a virtual assistant if you need help doing administrative tasks — and hire a freelancer if you need an expert in your field or an artist.

 Freelancers are often self-employed — and this is not always the case with virtual assistants.
 In addition, many freelancers work from their homes or coffee shops, and they may not be able to offer a high level of professionalism or availability when it comes to communication.